roblaing/swipl-webapp-howto/README.md

 I've included one _dynamic_ handler in the initial example which reads a directory name as a variable and responds programatically with SWI Prolog's html generating system [html_write](http://www.swi-prolog.org/pldoc/man?section=htmlwrite).

+For this to work, you need a recent version of SWI Prolog (8.1.5 at time of writing).
+The older version installed by my Linux distribution didn't work, so I had to upgrade by compiling from source code to get this to succeed.

 ```prolog
 :- http_handler(root(user/User), my_handler_code(User), []).